Norman Sharpless: Publications, awards, professional positions and honors

-He is an elected member of the American Society of Clinical Investigation (ASCI), the nation's oldest honor society for physician-scientists, and the Association of American Physicians.
+He is an elected member of the American Society for Clinical Investigation (ASCI), the nation's oldest honor society for physician-scientists, and the Association of American Physicians.

 In 2016, Sharpless was elected to a three-year term on the Association of American Cancer Institutes' board of directors.
 He is an appointed member of the National Institute of Aging's National Advisory Council on Aging.

 Personal life

 Sharpless is married with two children.
 Sharpless' wife, Julie Sharpless, worked as a physician and associate professor at the University of North Carolina.
 Sharpless currently lives in Washington, D.C.